Secret Garden Cotopaxi: amazing things to do

 If you are fit and already acclimatized and you love heights, you might want to challenge yourself and try to get to the Cotopaxi peak.

-It’s 5,897mt, mind that.
+It’s 5,897 m, mind that.
 In this case, you will definitely need a guide.
 If you go with somebody else it is better to have a guide each, because if one can’t make it and needs to turn around, the other can keep going.

-The tour company normally provides high mountain certified guides and the necessary equipment, as you will need a helmet, cords and traction cleats.
+The tour company normally provides high-mountain certified guides and the necessary equipment, such as a helmet, cords, and traction cleats.

 Good luck!